x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/createUsr_en.md

 > - This interface can only be used in cluster mode.
 > - When a user is created in the database, the username and password must be specified to connect to the database.
 > - For database username and password restrications, refer to [database limit][database_limit].
-> - The first user created in the database must be granted the "_root" role.

 ##RETURN VALUE##